Viewing a Sealed Record

 Procedures for Viewing a Sealed Criminal File

-The administrative order was signed by the Chief Judge in the courthouse chambers in St. Petersburg on the 26th day of November, 1996.
+The Chief Judge signed the administrative order in the courthouse chambers in St. Petersburg on November 26, 1996.
 Other courts throughout Florida have similar procedures in place.

-Any criminal court file sealed pursuant to a court order issued in conformity with Section 943.059, Florida Statutes, is generally confidential and is exempt from the provisions of Article 1, Section 24(a) of the State Constitution and Section 119.07(1), Florida Statutes.
+Any criminal court file sealed under a court order issued in conformity with Section 943.059, Florida Statutes, is generally confidential and is exempt from the provisions of Article 1, Section 24(a) of the State Constitution and Section 119.07(1), Florida Statutes.

-The only exception to this general rule is that under Section 943.059(4)(a), Florida Statutes, the clerk is authorized to release documents from sealed criminal files to certain persons, Criminal Justice agencies and other entities.
+The only exception to this general rule is that under Section 943.059(4)(a), Florida Statutes, the clerk is authorized to release documents from sealed criminal files to specified persons, Criminal Justice agencies, and other entities.

-Upon request of the defendant or the defendant’s attorney, the Clerk of the Circuit Court shall allow access to the requested documents from the sealed files upon personal appearance with a valid picture identification, or upon receipt of a written sworn and notarized request.
+Upon request of the defendant or the defendant’s attorney, the Clerk of the Circuit Court shall allow access to the requested documents from the sealed files upon personal appearance with a valid picture identification or receipt of a written, sworn, and notarized request.